 A dental crown is a prosthetic cap cemented over a damaged teeth to restore the appearance and the functionality of it.
 One type of a dental crown is a porcelain crown, which are considered to be one of the most aesthetically used pleasing types of dental crowns due to their translucent color those are most commonly used for front teeth restorations.
 Persons who have for example fractured, large fillings, a teeth with a root canal, broken or decayed teeth are looking for a cosmetic enhancement are ideal candidates for a porcelain crown.
 Porcelain crowns are very useful in those cases where the teeth cannot be restored through fillings or other types of restorations or damages.

-Is porcelain crown better than ceramic?
+Is a porcelain crown better than a ceramic crown?

 How long do porcelain crowns last?

 Some crowns can last 25 to 30 years if you take care of them.
 Porcelain crowns specifically last anywhere from 5 to 15 years.
 The longevity of a crown will depend on many factors, including the wear and tear placed on the crown, a patient's dental habits, and maintenance of the crown with regular dental check-ups.